 05. Total row and calculating table data

 The “total row” can be turned on/ off from the checkbox in the design tab.
 You can quickly do the calculations by selecting the required function from the drop-down menu.
-You can access the all other excel function from the “more functions…” options in the bottom of the drop-down menu.
+You can access all other excel functions from the “more functions…” options at the bottom of the drop-down menu.
 If you apply a filter, the total row only shows the calculations for the visible data.

-The keyboard shortcut for total row is Ctrl+Shift+T
+The keyboard shortcut for the total row is Ctrl+Shift+T